We purchased Lancôme's Absolue Premium Bx Day Cream so our writer could put it to the test. Keep reading for our full product review.

 The superstar ingredient in this moisturizer is Pro-Xylane, a patented anti-aging ingredient formulated by Lancôme’s parent company, L’Oréal.
-Derived from birch trees, it’s designed to help the skin retain water as well as support collagen and elastin in the skin.
-The other big player at work here is the brand's Bio-Network, a proprietary blend of skin-replenishing ingredients like soy, wild yam, sea algae, and barley.
+Derived from birch trees, the brand says it’s designed to help the skin retain water as well as support collagen and elastin in the skin.
+The other big player at work here is the brand's Bio-Network, a proprietary blend of ingredients like soy, wild yam, sea algae, and barley.

-This product also contains avobenzone, octisalate, and octocrylene for broad-spectrum SPF 15 protection.
+This product, with avobenzone, octisalate, and octocrylene, contains broad-spectrum SPF 15 protection.
 Although this formula isn't considered clean by Byrdie's standards, it's non-comedogenic, non-acnegenic, and dermatologist-tested for safety.

 The Scent + Feel: Thick and potent

 This moisturizer is thick!
 I loved the texture—I grew up using thick butter and tend to go for moisturizers with a similar consistency.
 I also equate thickness with luxury, and this definitely has that feel.
 It has a whipped texture that's easily spreadable and quick to absorb into my skin.

 Once it’s all worked in, it feels soft and velvety—my skin looked notably hydrated.
 On the flip side, it’s very fragranced and smells like perfume.
 The scent also doesn’t seem to fade over time.

 Upon first application, I immediately felt it start to tingle on my skin, which isn’t normal for me.
 Most of my go-to moisturizers simply go on to my skin without after-effects.
 For me, the fragrance was also off-putting because I could smell it on my skin for almost an hour after I applied it.
 Because of these red flags, I was a little concerned that I would break out from the moisturizer (which thankfully didn’t happen!).